 Nurses in all areas of health care are in an ideal position to control the spread of TB by identifying new cases.
 This can be done by recognising signs, symptoms and risk factors for TB.
 By supporting patients to complete their treatment and preventing new cases, transmission rates and cases of TB can be reduced.
 Early diagnosis can significantly improve patient outcomes, and reduce infection rates.

 TB rates in the UK have continued to rise, prompting Public Health England to identify TB as a key priority.
-Public Health England has worked closely with NHS England to develop a collaborative Tuberculosis strategy for England which brings together best practice in clinical care and social support to help strengthen the control of TB.
+Public Health England has worked closely with NHS England to develop a collaborative Tuberculosis (TB) strategy for England which brings together best practice in clinical care and social support to help strengthen the control of TB.

 The following links provide further information on TB: